nojronatron/nojronatron.github.io/continuing-education/aspdotnet-learnings.md

 Overview:

-- Use Blazor event handlers to improve interactivity.
+- Use Blazor event handlers to improve interactivity (requires Interactive Server at the Component or global level).
 - Use Forms in Blazor for data entry.
 - Server- and Client-side validation of Forms in Blazor.